juandarr/todo-react-django/README.md

 # JoyFlow

-A task manager app, with statistics and a pomodoro timer (pending feature)
+A task manager app with lists, day to day todo tracking and a pomodoro timer (pending feature)

 The main purpose of this app is to help you organize and manage your personal projects with lists and tasks.
-It also provides the tools to manage your time during the day (e. g., pomodoro, priorities).
+It also provides the tools to manage your time during the day (e. g., pomodoro, priorities, due date).

 ![Overview of Todo app](./images/todo-overview.png)